twilio/stashboard/markdown/overview.markdown

 #### Statuses

 A status represents the state of a web service.
 Instead of being directly attached to services, a status is attached to a service event (described above).
 Therefore, the current system status is simply the status attached to the most recent event.

 Read more about creating and modifying statuses in the [Status Resource section](/documentation/rest#status-list-resource) of the REST API documentation.

 ### Authentication

 To access information through the REST API, no authentication is required.
-However, to change any information via the REST API (POST/PUT/DELETE), authentication is required.
+However, to change any information via the REST API (POST/PUT/DELETE), authentication and SSL are required.

 StashBoard uses OAuth for authentication purposes.
 To authenticate your account and obtain your API keys, head over to the [API Credentials section](/documentation/credentials).